-For decades the spring-loaded probe aka pogo-style pin has delivered excellent mechanical and electrical performance in a highly compliant contact.
+For decades the spring-loaded pin, aka pogo-style probe pin, has delivered excellent mechanical and electrical performance in a highly compliant contact.
 However, this often came at a high cost given that each pin is constructed of 3 – 4 discreet parts manufactured and assembled in a laborious, less-than-fully-automated process.

 The cost could be so exorbitant, in fact, that when significant volumes of pins are required, many opted to utilize less compliant, lower performance alternative contact technologies to reduce costs.
 This approach is becoming less viable, however, with the increasing miniaturization of integrated circuits, electronic components and devices that pack more circuitry into smaller footprints.